lorentzpb/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

 The toothbrush requries [need info here].
 Added a phrase here.
+Another change.

 This is a new fourth line.
+A change to the fourth line.